Issue Deep Dive

 How much ODA does Italy allocate to agriculture?

-In 2021, Italy spent US$347 million of ODA on agriculture.
-Italy was the 8th-largest DAC donor to agriculture in 2021 and the 18th-largest in relative terms.
+In 2022, Italy spent US$325 million of ODA on agriculture.
+Italy was the 8th largest DAC donor to agriculture in 2022 and the 20th largest in relative terms.

-Italy’s prioritization of agriculture was slightly lower than other DAC donors, who on average spent 6% of their ODA on this sector in 2021, while Italy spent 5%.
-Italy’s total ODA to agriculture in 2021 dropped to 2019 level after rising slightly in 2020.
+Italy’s prioritization of agriculture was slightly lower than other DAC donors, who on average spent 5% of their ODA on this sector in 2022, while Italy spent 4%.
+Italy’s total ODA to agriculture in 2022 dropped below 2020 levels but have stayed above the trough of 2019 levels.

 How is Italian agricultural ODA changing?

-In line with its overall ODA, Italy channeled most of its ODA for agriculture projects multilaterally in 2021.
+Italy channeled most of its ODA for agriculture projects multilaterally in 2022.
 Italy maintains close relationships with the Rome-based UN organizations working on agriculture and related issues, however financial contributions have been moderate in recent years.

 How does Italy allocate agricultural ODA?